-The function of GTECCC is to provide advice on the request of the Gene Technology Regulator (the Regulator) or the The Gene Technology Ministerial Council (GTMC) on a number of matters, including:
+The Act establishes GTECCC to provide advice on the request of the Gene Technology Regulator (the Regulator) or the Legislative and Governance Forum on Gene Technology on a number of matters, including:

 - ethical issues relating to gene technology;

 - the need for policy principles, policy guidelines, codes of practice and technical and procedural guidelines in relation to genetically modified organisms (GMOs) and genetically modified (GM) products, and the content of such principles, guidelines and codes;

 - community consultation in respect of the process for applications for licences covering dealings that involve the intentional release of a GMO into the environment;